 In most cases the outlets you will be supplying will have only a limited understanding of the market and we would suggest you initially work with them to identify the titles and quantities that would best suit their location.
 You don’t want to lose sales but by the same token if you continually put in titles and quantities that don’t reflect sales you may well find your allocations will be reduced which will impact on other parts of your business.

-For low turnover units where space is at a premium, it is often best to work on the proviso that “more is less “ and stock up accordingly.
+For low turnover units where space is at a premium, it is often best to work on the proviso that “less is more “ and stock up accordingly.
 Like other categories you may well find the top three or four selling nationals and the local paper may suffice.
 Magazines, if you decide to sell them, should also be well controlled.
 Ask your news wholesaler for a top 100 magazine list for your area and ensure your new outlets have a copy to show to their customers.
 Firm orders can then be taken without the headache of stocking and removing unwanted titles.
 Consider providing Just Ask material to promote the sale of magazines which can be requested by calling NFRN Connect on 0800 121 6376.

 Whenever you add a sub-retail customer, ensure you stress to your wholesaler that additional copy will be required and agree with them a fixed supply by title for a fixed period.